da2x/search-roulette/README.md

 ## Search Roulette

-Get the *Search Roulette* for [Opera](https://addons.opera.com/extensions/details/search-roulette/) in the extension catalogs.
+Get the *Search Roulette* extension for [Opera](https://addons.opera.com/extensions/details/search-roulette/) in the extension catalogs.